-Footwear/Grooming/Hair & Body Piercing Outerwear Spirit Wear Athletic shoes, dress shoes, boots, sandals, athletic or leather sandals (Ex: Chacos, Tevas) Don'ts: No slippers; non-leather flips-flops; house shoes; slides; shoes with heels more than 2".
+Footwear/Grooming/Hair & Body Piercing Oute erwear Spirit Wear Athletic shoes, dress shoes, boots, sandals, athletic or leather sandals (Ex: Chacos, Tevas) In to or fleether shoes; shoes; shoes; shoes with heels more than 2".
 Hair/Jewelry No hats are allowed Hair color must be natural and non-distracting.
 An unnatural color must be changed back to a natural color in order to attend school.
 Body piercings are prohibited (except ears).
-Tattoos are prohibited in accordance with Georgia law, consideration of the permanence of the decision and application by a minor or young adult.
-If a student enrolls at FCS and has a preexisting tattoo, it must be "covered at all times" when attending any FCS event, activity, dance, sport or recreation event.
-Female students may wear choice of outerwear to school.
-In the building: hoodies, jackets, or fleeces must be either spirit wear, solid colors, stripes, or two-tone.
-Proper dress code must be worn underneath during school hours whether outerwear is removed in the building or not.
-Sweaters and sweatshirts must be solid color.
-Sweatshirts must have either a FCS crest/logo or any other emblem 3x5 or smaller.
+Tattoos are prohibited in accordance with Georgia law, consideration of the ale students may wear choice sterwear to school. the building: hoodies, jackets, seces must be either spirit s, solid colors, stripes, or one.
+Oper dress code must be worn smeath during school hours her outerwear is removed in building or not.
+Weaters and sweatshirts must solid color.
+Weatshirts must have either a crest/logo or any other lem 3x5 or smaller.
 Logos for professional and college teams may not be across the chest.
-No emblems or logos are permitted on back or arms of outerwear.
+The emblems or logos are shitted on the back or arms of orwear.
 Friday Spirit Wear must be FCS approved and be Paladin Spirit wear or Paladin athletic wear.
 Jeans may be worn on Friday only if the student is in Spirit wear.
 Jeans must fit appropriately and not contain any holes, rips, designs, colors, patches or frayed edges.
 Students not in Spirit wear must abide by normal dress code